amylour/everneed/README.md

   - [Acknowledgements](#acknowledgements)

 ## Overview
-Everneed is an eco-friendly products store focusing on procuring the best in sustainabale, long-life products.
+Everneed is an eco-friendly products store focusing on procuring the best in sustainable, long-life products.
 Users are invited to:

 - View the store as Guests
 - Register for an Account